Without financial aid, many of the neediest students cannot afford tuition and they give up on their dreams of going to college.

 Very few science books are worth reading 40 years after they were written.
 Only a few classics—like Richard Feynman’s books on physics or perhaps some of Richard Dawkins’ books—are so well-written and clear that they still make for good reading.
-James Edward Gordon’s book, The New Science of Strong Materials, belongs in this unique category.
-Despite the word “new” in the title, The New Science of Strong Materials was written back in 1968.
+James Edward Gordon’s book, The New Science of Strong Materials: Or Why You Don't Fall Through the Floor, belongs in this unique category.
+Despite the word “new” in the title, was written back in 1968.

 I have always wondered why some materials are strong and some are weak, why some crack under pressure and others flow, and what materials can be used for building bridges and tall buildings.
 There are so many amazing things about the properties of different materials.
 Why is it when you look around for tall things they are mostly made of iron or wood?
 What is special about metals?
 Why is iron with various impurities such a unique material?
 How does nature build strong things like wood?
 Why is a diamond hard but not strong?
 What is the magic of composite materials?